Is Sport Management A Good Major? Benefits, Salary, & Requirements

 Conclusion: Is sport management a good major?

-Well, the question of whether sport management is a good or bad major has no one-size-fits-all answer.
+Whether sport management is a good or bad major has no one-size-fits-all answer.
 The reason is that it all varies depending on individual interests and goals.

-However, sport management is a good major if you want to learn about how to develop and manage sports teams, connect with athletes, and build relationships with fans.
+However, sport management is a good major if you want to learn how to develop and manage sports teams, connect with athletes, and build relationships with fans.

-Or perhaps you want to look the other way because you don’t have a passion for sports, check out the degree page to learn more about different degrees and what you can do with them.
+Or perhaps you want to look the other way because you don’t have a passion for sports.
+Check out the degree page to learn more about different degrees and what you can do with them.

 Thanks for reading.